 Clinical Research Specialist

-The Center for Child and Family Policy is hiring two Clinical Research Specialists to coordinate field operations for the research study Midlife Health Inequities in the Rural South: Risk and Resilience.
+The Center for Child and Family Policy is hiring a Clinical Research Specialist to coordinate field operations for the research study Midlife Health Inequities in the Rural South: Risk and Resilience.
 The work involves engaging with community organizations to foster participation, recruiting participants via phone and in-person visits, obtaining informed consent, scheduling and conducting assessments involving biological specimen collection, and ensuring the safe transmission of specimens to Duke.
 The role also involves verifying data accuracy, introducing participants to the study’s longitudinal assessment component, and maintaining compliance through various communication methods.
 This is a full-time position.
 Work for this position must be based in the North Carolina Black Belt area.

-Research Data Tech II
+Bilingual Research Data Tech II

 ASSOCIATE IN RESEARCH